-It’s time to stop using any of these outdated marketing tools in your modern-day business because they have long stopped bringing any results and could be potentially damaging to your brand.
-Check out these marketing no-no’s:
+It’s time to stop making these marketing fails in your modern-day business because they have long stopped bringing any results and could be potentially damaging to your brand.

-Avoid telemarketing like it was fire ants.
+Avoid this at all costs.
 You won’t even get one bite and you’ll embarrass yourself.
 Chances are your call will initially be screened thanks to caller ID and many times will go unanswered.
 Nobody wants to be read from a script about a new and exciting exclusive offer available only through you.

-Stop sending out spam.
-It’s crucial that your emailing list be streamlined to contain only members of your target audience and send out only specific, customized and segmented emails.
+It’s crucial that your emailing list be streamlined to contain only members of your target audience.
+Segment your audience into different customer types, and send out only content that is relevant to their interests and needs.

 You must communicate with your audience, don’t just show them adverts.
 If you focus too much on selling, you won’t get very far.
 Open a dialogue with your audience and connect with them.